Utility poles are in need of lots of vegetation management to keep them safe.

 Recent estimates from the U.S. Energy Information Administration stated that in the United States alone, there are nearly 160,000 miles of high-voltage power lines, and millions of low-voltage power lines and distribution transformers.

-Utility vegetation management done properly can be the most powerful factor for maintaining system reliability and at the same time, when done poorly or not at all, it can be the most powerful factor leading to power outages.
+Utility vegetation management done properly can be the most powerful factor for maintaining system reliability.
+But, when done poorly or not at all, it can be the most powerful factor leading to power outages.

 On top of that, utility companies should and must manage vegetation for a variety of reasons.

-Reason three: regulations.
-NERC, the North American Electric Reliability Corporation (NERC) is a not-for-profit international regulatory authority whose mission is to assure the effective and efficient reduction of risks to the reliability and security of the grid.
+NERC, the North American Electric Reliability Corporation (NERC), is a not-for-profit international regulatory authority.
+Its mission is to assure the effective and efficient reduction of risks to the reliability and security of the grid.
 Previous to the 2003 Northeast Blackout, NERC set voluntary standards.
-However, following what was then considered to be the most impactful blackout in U.S. history, in which 50 million people were without power for 2 days, Congress passed the Energy Policy Act of 2005 requiring that the Federal Energy Regulatory Commission (FERC) approve and enforce all standards set by NERC.
+However, following what was then the largest blackout in U.S. history, in which 50 million people lost power for 2 days, Congress passed the Energy Policy Act of 2005.
+It requires that the Federal Energy Regulatory Commission (FERC) approve and enforce all standards set by NERC.

-Reason four: money.
-The 2003 blackout was estimated to cost $6 billion, while other disasters such as wildfires have led to costs incurred by utilities at $7 billion.
-And another utility company was held liable for damages to property at nearly $15 billion.
+The 2003 blackout was estimated to cost $6 billion, while other disasters, such as wildfires, have led to costs incurred by utilities of $7 billion.
+And another utility company was held liable for damages to property of nearly $15 billion.
 Utilities have also seen their stock prices drop in the weeks following disasters such as blackouts and wildfires.

 Types of Vegetation Management

 There are a whole host of methods of vegetation management.
-Some of the most common include brush removal, pruning, trimming, cutting down, removing, mowing, herbicide, and allelopathy (which is the process of naturally suppressing the growth of one plant species through the natural toxicity of another plant species).
+Some of the most common include brush removal, pruning, trimming, cutting down, removing, mowing, herbicide, and allelopathy.

-Pruning or tree trimming is done on trees which are considered structurally sound.
+Pruning or tree trimming is done on trees that are considered structurally sound.
 It involves strategically trimming the tree so that it maintains its integrity while steering clear of utility lines.
-This is called ‘directional pruning’ in the business; you can think of it like bonsai for large trees growing near utility poles.
+This is called ‘directional pruning.’
+You can think of it like bonsai for large trees growing near utility poles.

-The removal of hazardous trees which are rotting or structurally unsound comes later in the game if trimming or pruning are not possible.
+The removal of hazardous trees that are rotting or structurally unsound comes later if trimming or pruning are not possible.

-Herbicides and allelopathy are generally used for grasses, ground-level vegetation and smaller bushes which generally interfere with maintenance crews’ access to the utility structures.
+Herbicides and allelopathy are generally used for grasses and bushes that interfere with maintenance crews’ access to utilities.

 Traditional methods of vegetation management

 The most common method of vegetation management has been, like most surveying tasks, done manually.
-This involves a team of surveyors to be dispatched to an area and to manually set up surveying equipment, record data, take notes and eventually process this information in order to make decisions such as when and where to clear brush, trim trees or remove them all together.
+This involves dispatching a team of surveyors.
+They manually set up surveying equipment, record data, take notes, and process the data.
+They make decisions such as when and where to clear brush, trim trees, or remove them altogether.

 Problems with traditional methods